Blondin et Cirage: Concept

 Blondin is a white, blond-haired boy who functions as the straight man of the comic.
 Cirage is a black boy who functions as his comedic sidekick, yet is equally clever; despite Cirage's role of providing comic relief, he is the one who solves the problems the duo encounters, and so can be considered the true hero of the series.
 They go on several adventures which bring them to the United States, Africa and Mexico.

 History

 Blondin et Cirage made their debut in the 29th issue of Petits Belges in 1939.
 They had three adventures during World War II, with Cirage being absent in the last one due to the racial policies of the Nazi occupation.
 After World War II they reappeared in Spirou where their adventures ran from 1947 until 1963.

 Blondin et Cirage is notable for featuring the first black titular character in a Belgian comic strip.
-While Cirage has a somewhat stereotypical appearance, the character is otherwise far more clever and sympathetic than most portrayals of black people in Western media at that time.
+While both characters have a somewhat stereotypical appearance, the Cirage character is otherwise far more clever and sympathetic than most portrayals of black people in Western media at that time.